smurashov/pumphouse/README.md

 ![Pumphouse network diagram](pumphouse-network-diagram.png)

+In this diagram, components of source clouds are in purple, components of Mirantis OpenStack cloud are in green, and shared Private and Public networks are golden.

 ### Workload moving cycle

 Moving workloads from source cloud to Mirantis OpenStack cloud is a sequence of